ChrisMarxDev/temply/README.md

 After cloning and modifications run `pub global activate --source path <path to project>`

 ## Usage
-After installation simply use with the prefix of your desired screen name like this `temply Home -c -t` from your projects root to generate the following.
+After installation simply use with the prefix of your desired screen name like this `temply Home` from your projects root and select what you want to generate.
+Using all currently available flags leads to generating the following structure if the deafult path is used.
+The path can also be modified in the cli prompt.

 ```
 root